History of Kenya: Iron Age

-Evidence suggests that autochthonous Iron production developed in West Africa as early as 3000–2500BCE.
-The ancestors of Bantu speakers migrated in waves from west/central Africa to populate much of Eastern, Central and Southern Africa from the first millennium BC.
+Evidence suggests that autochthonous Iron production developed in West Africa as early as 3000–2500 BCE.
+The ancestors of Bantu speakers migrated in waves from west/central Africa to populate much of Eastern, Central, and Southern Africa from the first millennium BC.
 They brought with them iron forging technology and novel farming techniques as they migrated and integrated with the societies they encountered.
 The Bantu expansion is thought to have reached western Kenya around 1000 BCE.

-The Urewe culture is one of Africa's oldest iron smelting centres.
-Dating from 550BCE to 650BCE, this culture dominated the Great Lakes region including Kenya.
-Sites in Kenya include Urewe, Yala and Uyoma in northern Nyanza.
-By the first century BC, Bantu speaking communities in the great lakes region developed iron forging techniques that enabled them to produce carbon steel.
+The Urewe culture is one of Africa's oldest iron smelting centers.
+Dating from 550 BCE to 650 BCE, this culture dominated the Great Lakes region including Kenya.
+Sites in Kenya include Urewe, Yala, and Uyoma in northern Nyanza.
+By the first century BC, Bantu-speaking communities in the Great lakes region developed iron forging techniques that enabled them to produce carbon steel.

 Later migrations through Tanzania led to settlement on the Kenyan coast.
-Archaeological findings have shown that by 100 BCE to 300 AD, Bantu speaking communities were present at the coastal areas of Misasa in Tanzania, Kwale in Kenya and Ras Hafun in Somalia.
-These communities also integrated and intermarried with the communities already present at the coast.
-Between 300 AD-1000 AD, through participation in the long existing Indian Ocean trade route, these communities established links with Arabian and Indian traders leading to the development of the Swahili culture.
+Archaeological findings have shown that by 100 BCE to 300 AD, Bantu-speaking communities were present at the coastal areas of Misasa in Tanzania, Kwale in Kenya.
+These communities also integrated and intermarried with the communities already present on the coast.
+Between 300 AD-1000 AD, through participation in the long-existing Indian Ocean trade route, these communities established links with Arabian and Indian traders leading to the development of the Swahili culture.

-Historians estimate that in the 15th century, Southern Luo speakers started migrating into Western Kenya.
+Historians estimate that in the 15th century, Southern Luo speakers started migrating to Western Kenya.
 The Luo descend from migrants closely related to other Nilotic Luo Peoples (especially the Acholi and Padhola people) who moved from South Sudan through Uganda into western Kenya in a slow and multi-generational manner between the 15th and 20th centuries.
 As they moved into Kenya and Tanzania, they underwent significant genetic and cultural admixture as they encountered other communities that were long established in the region.

 The walled settlement of Thimlich Ohinga is the largest and best preserved of 138 sites containing 521 stone structures that were built around the Lake Victoria region in Nyanza Province.
 Carbon dating and linguistic evidence suggest that the site is at least 550 years old.
-Archaeological and ethnographic analysis of the site taken with historical, linguistic and genetic evidence suggests that the populations that built, maintained and inhabited the site at various phases had significant ethnic admixture.
+Archaeological and ethnographic analysis of the site taken with historical, linguistic, and genetic evidence suggests that the populations that built, maintained, and inhabited the site at various phases had significant ethnic admixture.